- To know is to have a grasp of the truth warranted by a rational consideration of a preponderance of evidence.

 It may sound as though I am discouraging belief, but I am not.
 I am discouraging three approaches to belief.
 First, we should call it what it is.
 We only believe what we cannot know by a preponderance of the evidence.
 We cannot claim belief to be true either because we want it to be or because we are so skeptical of knowledge that we think everything equally subjective.
 Our passion cannot be a warrant for correspondence knowledge.
 Second, we should recognize that belief in authority or authority built upon beliefs is merely belief writ large and is no more reliable than beliefs held by the individuals who accept the authority.
-Consensus may suppress doubt, but it cannot resolve it.
+Popularity may suppress doubt, but it cannot resolve it.
 “Because everybody thinks so” has been proven wrong so many times it is a wonder it is ever said without a rueful smile.
 If everyone on planet earth believed in God or didn’t, the truth would remain as before.
 Majoritarian belief is just as uninformed as individual belief.
 It’s just louder.
 It is as foolish to doubt it from contrarian motives as to endorse it from mental laziness.
 No reason means no reason.
 Third, belief may get us beyond an impasse of choosing, but its true danger lies in what comes after we move on to other considerations.
 The real problem lies not in accepting some belief as true or good but in using that acceptance as evidence for future judgments.
 Belief is the rotten step in reason’s ascent to truth, and to expect it to support further judgment asks it to carry more weight than it can support.
 For this reason, moral truth must rely on firmer foundations (see “To What Extent Can Uncompassed Doxastic Beliefs Guide True Moral Commitments?“)

 We can deal with that weakness in two constructive ways.